-The soldier grabbed the pistol by the barrel and pulled it from her.
+The soldier grabbed the pistol by the barrel and pulled i.t from her fingers.
 "Knew I'd be glad I invested in that trigger lock."
-The man's weapon knew Talesh had no right to fire it.
-He put it back, blinking back a tear, then put his hand on her shoulder.
+Varkon put the weapon back, blinked back a tear, and put his hand on her shoulder for an instant.

+Not entirely induratized, I see.
+Brannon nodded at that and stepped back.
 "You two have a lot to talk about."
-Brannon stepped back.

 "I..."
 She choked, looked down, then nodded.
 "Call me Talesh."